-The instrumental system (chamber) is part of the measurement instrument, separated from the environment as an isolated, closed, open, isothermal or non-isothermal system (Table 4).
+The experimental system (experimental chamber) is part of the measurement instrument, separated from the environment as an isolated, closed, open, isothermal or non-isothermal system (Table 4).
 Reporting O_2 flows per respiratory chamber, I{O_2} [nmol·s-1], restricts the analysis to intra-experimental comparison of relative differences.